itsdonnix/itsdonnix.github.io/content/about.md

 My name is _Don Alfons Nisnoni_.
 I'm a front-end web developer.

 I like to building things, especially web development things but mostly focus on front-end web development.
 I learn web development since 2015 when web programming lecture is introduced to me on my campus.
-Since then, I falling in love with web development and always looking forward building things and product with it. <!-- I just graduated back in november last year and currently looking for a job. -->
+Since then, I falling in love with web development and always looking forward building things and products with it. <!-- I just graduated back in november last year and currently looking for a job. -->

 ### Education Background